Kepnang2/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # Systems engineering and devops
-# TAKS 1
+# TAKS 2
-Write a script that displays a confused smiley "(Ôo)'.
+Display the content of the /etc/passwd file.